 Nominal fees are charged for this exam.
 In fact, the results of the Zhongkao determine the fees that have to be payed for secondary school education.

-Zhongkkao is organized by local educational administrative departments (Wang et.
-Al, 2004).
+Zhongkkao is organized by local educational administrative departments.
 The papers are set and reviewed by teaching as well as research staff and educational specialists.
 This test encompasses 3 key subjects namely Chinese, Mathematics and English.
 In mainland China, there are different subjects and points of difficulty for taking this examination.
 This exam comprises Chinese, Mathematics, English, Physics, History, Politics, Chemistry and Physical Education.
 Many places also test biology and geography.
 Many of the provinces offer the facility of open-book examinations for subjects like history and politics.

 The Senior High School Entrance Examination in Xinjiang Uyghur Autonomous Region allows non-Han students to bring textbooks while facing an exam in Chinese.